microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 ## Modify the configurations

 ### Modify Config.properties

-Open the `Config.properties` file under the `/eventhub-blobwriter/conf` folder.
+- Open the `/eventhub-blobwriter/conf` folder.
+- Copy the `Config.properties.template` file to a new file called `Config.properties`.
-Set the following values according to your configuration settings:
+- Open the `Config.properties` file, and set the following values according to your configuration settings:

 ```
 eventhubspout.password = [shared access key for the "storm" policy of your event hub]